gae-init/gae-init-docs/main/templates/tutorial/run.md

-We assume that you are already know how to run the Google App Engine applications from a command line, but if not you should refer to the [documentation](https://developers.google.com/appengine/docs/python/gettingstartedpython27/helloworld).
+We assume that you already know how to run the Google App Engine applications from a command line, but if not you should refer to the [documentation](https://developers.google.com/appengine/docs/python/gettingstartedpython27/helloworld).
 Execute in your terminal the <code>run.py</code> from the root directory